hoangduytranuk/blender_manual/blender_docs/manual/modeling/modifiers/modify/uv_project.rst

 =======

 .. figure:: /images/modeling_modifiers_modify_uv-project_panel.png
+   :align: right

+   The UV Project modifier.

 UV Map
    Which UV map to modify.
 Defaults to the active rendering layer.

-Image
-   The image associated with this modifier.
-Not required; you can just project a UV for use elsewhere.
-   *Override Image*, below, defines how the image is used.
-Override Image
-   - When true, the Face Texture of all vertices on the mesh is replaced with the Image.
-     This will cause the image to repeat, which is usually undesirable.
-   - When false, the modifier is limited to faces with the Image as their Face Texture.

 Projectors
    Up to ten projector objects are supported.
    Each face will choose the closest and aligned projector with its surface normal.
-   Projections emit from the negative Z axis (i.e. straight down a camera or lamp).
+   Projections emit from the negative Z axis (i.e. straight down a camera or light).
    If the projector is a camera, the projection will adhere to its perspective/orthographic setting.
 Objects
-   Specify the projector Object.
+   Specify the projector object(s).

 Aspect X/Y and Scale X/Y
    These allow simple manipulation of the image.
-Only apply when a camera is used as projector *Object*.
+Only apply when a camera is used as projector object.

 Usage